Conquerors

 their first record, Home Away From Home, featuring guitarist

 Willie Carty.
-Managed by Tom Dolphin, who also had managed the
+Managed by Tom Dolphin, from Loughrea, who also had managed the

 Astronauts Showband, the band was doing well and